nissy-dev/resume/README.md

 - Participate in scrum development with a team of about 5 members
 - Design frontend architecture based on React and TypeScript
-- Implement accessible UI using React and CSS in JS
+- Implement accessible UI components using React and CSS in JS
 - Design and implement frontend tests in collaborating with QA members
 - Migrate legacy frameworks and libraries
 - Setup CI/CD using GitHub Actions, etc